Resources and Product Care

 TIMBER VENEER FURNITURE

 Furniture Polish.
 It is essential to dust and clean furniture regularly.
 Furniture polish removes soil, eliminates dust and provides protection to guard against accidental spills.
 Clean up water and liquid spills as soon as they occur.
 Avoid placing hot cups or items directly onto the coating, use some form of heat barrier.
 Avoid impact that is likely to break the coating film.
 Take extra care with sharp edges, where a break in the film can lead to water ingress and deterioration in the timber and film integrity.
 Avoid using abrasive cleaners, use silicone free furniture polishes.
-For these products follow the instructions on the label.

 Direct Sunlight.
 Protect furniture by arranging pieces out of direct sunlight.
 Steady, prolonged exposure can result in fading, hairline cracks or in some cases darkening.